esi8bitman/KinectV2_2D_ortho_camera/README.md

-# KinectV2_2D_ortho_camera
+# Unity KinectV2 with ortho camera

-Use Kinect V2 with ortho camera in Unity Template
+Template of Kinect V2 with ortho camera in Unity it just about function for change body nodes postions to world position!